CloudLabs-MOC/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 ## Task 4: Train a model using the Document Intelligence SDK

+In this task, you will learn how to train a custom model using the Azure AI Document Intelligence SDK by uploading and using **.jpg** image files and corresponding **.json** label files.

 Now you will train a model using the **.jpg** and **.json** files.

 1. In Visual Studio Code, in the **21-custom-form/sample-forms** folder, open **fields.json** and review the JSON document it contains.
 This file defines the fields that you will train a model to extract from the forms.

 2. Open **Form_1.jpg.labels.json** and review the JSON it contains.
 This file identifies the location and values for named fields in the **Form_1.jpg** training document.
 3. Open **Form_1.jpg.ocr.json** and review the JSON it contains.
 This file contains a JSOn representation of the text layout of **Form_1.jpg**, including the location of all text areas found in the form.